The Power of Saying “Thank You” – The Job Interview Thank You Letter

 Personalize Whenever possible, say something that will help your interviewer remember you as an individual among other candidates.
 You can do this by mentioning a topic of particular interest (to your interviewer or to you) that arose during the conversation, or re-emphasizing a skill or strength important to that interviewer.
 To help this process, try to jot down some notes about the interviewer and your conversation with them immediately after the interview.
 Asking for a business card is also helpful as it has the correct spelling of the interviewer’s name and office address. *If you are sending multiple letters to people at the same firm make sure to differentiate them slightly.

 Proofread spelling and grammar as well as names of interviewers and companies.
 Remember, writing a Thank You card will not help you if you make it out to the wrong person and/or company.
-Learn more about the art of professionalism in the business administration program at Fremont College and be on your way to landing your dream job.
+Learn more about the art of professionalism in the business administration program at Fremont University and be on your way to landing your dream job.